This morning, I read a news article on the online Columbia Missourian newspaper, which you can read in full here.

 Eighth-grade topics will include a closer view of life for Jews in hiding or captivity.
 Flynn determined books for their Holocaust unit would likely be “Surviving the Angel of Death” by Eva Mozes Kor and “The Diary of Anne Frank.”

 Kor’s memoir about living through torture and experimentation at the hands of Dr. Joseph Mengele was adapted for a young adult audience and Flynn prefers the real diary over the lightly embellished play.

 Shown in the photo below are some of the 611 Jewish children in the Auschwitz-Birkenau camp when it was liberated.
-The girl on the far right is Eva Mozes Kor, one of the twins who were forced to be the subjects of medical experiments done by Dr. Josef Mengele.
-Eva and her sister Miriam both survived; Auschwitz-Birkenau was liberated four days before their 11th birthday.
+The girl on the far right is one of the Moses twins who were forced to be the subjects of medical experiments done by Dr. Josef Mengele.
+Miriam and her sister Eva Mozes Kor both survived; Auschwitz-Birkenau was liberated four days before their 11th birthday.

-In the photo below, the child on the far right is Miriam Mozes.
-Miriam died in 1995, after battling cancer and kidney disease that Eva Kor says stemmed from her treatment at Auschwitz.
+In the photo below, the child on the far right is one of the Moses twins.
+Miriam Moses died in 1995, after battling cancer and kidney disease, which Eva Moses Kor says stemmed from her treatment at Auschwitz.

 The quote from the Columbia Missourian continues below:

 Flynn said the ninth-grade experience will be more immersive (sic) since they will address death marches and killing centers.
 Students will read “Night,” the devastating account of how Elie Weisel, a Nobel Peace Prize laureate, lost his family and innocence as a teenager in Auschwitz.